arcage/tarball.cr/README.md

-# Pure crystal tar archive reader
+# TAR archive reader for Crystal

 This shard makes you to read the TAR archive files(POSIX ustar format and some functions in GNUTAR fomat).
+No external library needed.
+This is written in pure Crystal.

-In this version, only following entry types are supported:
+In this version, following entry types are supported:

 - Regular file (typeflag: `'\0'` or `'0'`)
 - Hardlink (typeflag: `'1'`)